simonrasmussendk/dinero-api/README.md

 ## Usage

+For details about the available endpoints and their parameters, refer to the official [Dinero API documentation](https://api.dinero.dk/openapi/index.html).

 ### Initialization

 To start using the DineroAPI, create an instance of the `DineroAPI` class with your API credentials and optionally set the organization ID.